xavier-fenton/basicblog/README.md

 ```bash
 dotnet ....
 ```

-3. npm start in React directory.
-Assuming you are experienced with React development.
+<strong>3. npm start in React directory.
+Assuming you are experienced with React development.</strong>
 </br>
 </br>
 Install dependencies